mathlouly/dart_study/connections/socket/README.md

 ### en-us

-A socket or network socket is an end point in a flow of inter-process communication across a computer network.
+A socket is an end point of a flow of communication between processes through a computer network, the socket is unidirectional, so the server cannot send a message to the client.

 To use a socket in dart is something very simple, first you must create a socket server, as it will receive all the data stream that is forwarded by the network destined to the ip and port that is established, as in the example [Server](https://github.com/mathlouly/dart_study/blob/main/connections/socket/server.dart).